userfrosting/learn/15.services/02.default-services/docs.md

     category: docs
 ---

 As mentioned in the last section, each Sprinkle can set up its own services through a **service provider** class.
-The default `core` and `account` Sprinkles set up their services through `CoreServicesProvider` and `AccountServicesProvider`, respectively.
+The default `core` and `account` Sprinkles set up their services through `CoreServicesProvider` and `ServicesProvider`, respectively.
 These classes can be found in the `src/ServicesProvider/` subdirectories in each Sprinkle's directory.

 ### Core Services